cortex-lab/phy/docs/api.md

 **`TraceImageView.update_color(self)`**

-Update the cluster colors depending on the selected clusters.
-To be overriden.
+Update the view when the color scheme changes.

 ---